-As the lead of the PSEA network, together with UNICEF within the UNCT and country, UNFPA provided technical support to the government and IPs to mainstream PSEA in their programming and in the service delivery. for example, during the period UNFPA supported the IPs and ministry of Public have Gender and Guidelines.
-Due to the risk posed to the vulnerable women and girls
+As the lead of the PSEA network, together with UNICEF within the UNCT and country, UNFPA provided technical support to the government and IPs to mainstream PSEA in their programming and in the service delivery. for example, during the period UNFPA supported the IPs and ministry of Public Service to be PSEA compliant through providing technical support, in addition to supporting development of PSEA guidelines both staff and external audience.
+UNFPA, together with UNDP supported the Ministry of Development Planning to have Gender and Guidelines.
+Due to the risk posed to the vulnerable women and girls in Pulihali Dam in Mapholaneng, UNFPA supported the Lesotho